PineappleRind/my-website/README.md

-# my-website
+## The code for my website
-my website code.
-Will not be online, created only for fun
+This was created only for fun and will not be put online.